marijn-qbaylogic/clash-shockwaves-testing/docs/howto/CONFIG.md

 ```

 The following sections explain how to add settings.
 Keep in mind that local settings
 overwrite global settings.
-A template configuration file can be found here [TODO:link].
+A template configuration file can be found [here](config/shockwaves.toml).

 ### ERROR PROPAGATION